onnx/working-groups/safety-related-profile/documents/needs.md

 #### Description
 The model implementer needs High Level requirements about the model performance.
 Those requirements may concern:
 - the ML performance, which may depend on the task performed by the model (e.g., Mean Squared error or Mean Absolute error for regression tasks, or precision or accuracy for classification tasks)
-- numerical precision measured at the output of the model or at intermediate stages, and measured at specific points for a specific referece dataset.
+- the numerical accuracy measured at the output of the model or at intermediate stages (e.g, all activations, activations at a certain layer, etc.), and specific inputs (reference dataset).

 ### NEED XXX: `Expression of Implementation Requirements'